firstdraft/cloud9_rails_runner/README.md

 Click Run -> Run With -> New Runner

-Copy pase the RailsRunner.run to cloud 9
+Copy and paste the RailsRunner.run to cloud 9

 Rename the file to RailsRunner.run and save